-To avoid these limitations, the model proposed in this work uses Schwalbe's modification of the HRR field to represent the strain range distribution ahead of the crack tip.
-Then, it removes the crack tip singularity by shifting the origin of the strain field from the crack tip to a point inside the crack, located by matching the crack tip strain with $\Delta \varepsilon{iip}$ predicted by a strain concentration rule, such as Neuber (1961), Molsky-Glinka (1981), or the linear rule (Stephens et al. 2000).
+To avoid these limitations, the model proposed in this work uses Schwalbe's modification [9] of the HRR field to represent the strain range distribution ahead of the crack tip.
+Then, it removes the crack tip singularity by shifting the origin of the strain field from the crack tip to a point inside the crack, located by matching the crack tip strain with $\Delta \varepsilon{tip}$ predicted by a strain concentration rule, such as Neuber [14], Molsky-Glinka [15], or the linear rule [16].
 This approach recognizes that the strain range $\Delta \varepsilon(r_i, \Delta K)$ in all unbroken VE increases and causes damage during each load cycle as the crack tip approaches them, see Fig. 1.
 Therefore, the VE closest to the tip breaks due to the summation of the damage induced by all previous load cycles (which under constant amplitude load increases as r_i decreases while the crack grows), and not only by the damage induced in the very last load cycle.
 In this way, the fatigue crack growth rate under constant ΔK can be modeled by the sequential failure of identical VE ahead of the crack tip.

 This model is then extended to deal with the variable amplitude loading case, which has idiosyncrasies that must be treated appropriately.
-First, the VE that breaks in any given cycle must have variable width, which should be calculated by locating the point ahead of the crack tip where the accumulated damage reaches a specified value (e.g. D = 1.0 when using Miner's rule).
-Load sequence effects, such as overload-induced crack growth retardation, are associated with mean load effects caused by elastic-plastic hysteresis loop shifts, and can be calculated using the powerful numerical tools available in the ViDa software (2009).
+First, the VE that breaks in any given cycle must have variable width, which should be calculated by locating the point ahead of the crack tip where the accumulated damage reaches a specified value.
+Note that there are limitations with the use of the Palmgreen-Miner linear damage law, as pointed out in [11].
+This is because cycling sequences from a low to a high stress level can result in crack initiation with an accumulated linear damage larger than one, while sequences from high to low can initiate a crack with values lower than one.
+However, since there is no a priori information on the loading order, in this paper the Palmgreen- Miner model is used, defining as 1.0 the critical damage value.

+Load sequence effects, such as overload-induced crack growth retardation, are associated with mean load effects caused by elastic-plastic hysteresis loop shifts, and can be calculated using the powerful numerical tools available in the ViDa software [17].
 Moreover, this model can recognize an opening load, and thus can separate the cyclic damage from the closure contributions to the crack growth process.
 The necessary equations for constant and variable amplitude loadings are discussed next.